 If you would like to learn more about shaping an event around your audience’s needs please check out our toolkits on how to put on a public engagement event.

-This project was part of Being Human’s 2019 Small Award pathway.
-To be part of the festival please visit our ‘Get involved’ page.
+This project was part of Being Human’s 2019 Open Call pathway.